antoinevg/GSG/luna/design/rfp.md

 ## 3 Device Side Firmware Implementation

-The primary function of the Device Firmware is to implement the functionality defined by the "great communications protocol" messages between Facedancer and the device.
+The primary function of the Device Firmware is to implement the functionality defined by the GCP messages between Facedancer and the device.

 Additional functionality includes logging, error handling, reset control, device heartbear and SoC firmware updates.